 Both groups have practiced and practiced before their big event.
 There is no reason to think you can just “wing” a speech and do it well.

 Besides the practicing that must be done, there must also be considerable and continuing study.
 You can always learn something new and always improve your presentations.
 This is what you should be doing.
 This is what this Post and Blog is dedicated to.

 About the Author

-Businesses and individuals hire him because they want to improve their
+Businesses, Individuals, and Organizations hire him because they want to improve their Networking, Public Speaking, and

 Photo Credit: PK Mousie